 - 5. Completed Modification of Standards (MOS) forms shall be submitted to the FAA for approval for each modification requested.
 FAA review time is approximately 60 days. - 6.
 Changes to the FAA Part 139 signing and marking plans shall be submitted (on a separate drawing) to the MAA Project Manager and Office of Airport Operations (OPS) for internal review.
 Upon MAA approval, Consultants shall provide OPS with three copies of the plan(s), which will be forwarded on to the FAA Eastern Region for coordination and approval.
 Upon approval, the Eastern Region will send a copy of the approved plan(s) stating that the changes will be added to the next revision of the signage plan to MAA and WADO.
 The MAA Project Manager will forward an approved copy of the signed plan(s) to the designer.
-MAA coordination and review time is approximately 14 days, and FAA review time is approximately 30 days.
+MAA coordination and review time is approximately 30 days.